A novel two-point gradient method for Regularization of inverse problems in Banach spaces

 Let the noisy data $\{v^{\delta_m}\}$ be such that $\autoref{1.2}$ holds and $\delta_m\to 0$ as $m\to\infty$.
 Further, assume that $\vartheta_5$ in $\autoref{(3.14)}$ is positive and the combination parameters $\lambda_k^{\delta_m}$ are deduced via Algorithm $4.1$ and $\lambda_0^{\delta_m}=0$.
-Then by taking a subsequence of $\{v^{\delta_m}\}$, there exists a sequence $\{(\Im_k, \gamma_k, u_k, w_k)\}\in \Xi_m$ such that for all $k\geq 0$ we have \end{prop} \begin{thm} Let $V$ be uniformly smooth, $U$ be reflexive and assumptions of Subsection $3.1$ are satisfied.
+Then by taking a subsequence of $\{v^{\delta_m}\}$, there exists a sequence $\{(\Im_k, \gamma_k, u_k, w_k)\}\in \Xi_m$ such that for all $k\geq 0$ we have \end{prop} \begin{thm} Let $V$ be uniformly smooth, $U$ be reflexive and assumptions of Subsection $3.1$ be satisfied.
 Let the noisy data $\{v^{\delta}\}$ be such that $\autoref{1.2}$ holds.
 Further, assume that $\vartheta_5$ in $\autoref{(3.14)}$ is positive and the combination parameters $\lambda_k^{\delta_m}$ are deduced via Algorithm $4.1$ Let $k_{\delta}$ be the integer determined through $\autoref{(3.4)}$.
 Then for any subsequence $\{v^{\delta_m}\}$ of $\{v^{\delta}\}$ with $\delta_m\to 0$ as $m\to\infty$, by taking a subsequence of $\{v^{\delta_m}\}$, if necessary, there hold \end{thm} {Finally, we end this subsection with the following remark in which we compare our method with the method proposed in \cite{Zhong}}.